qangelot/NFT_price_prediction/README.md

 ### Data preparation

-#### Warning: it is necessary to download the application_train.csv and application_test.csv files on Kaggle and store them in a data/ folder in the root.
+#### Warning: It is necessary to get the Twitter and Opensea datasets using the scraping notebook store them in a data/ folder at the root.

 ```bash
 python3  data_prep.py